-The first (number one) consideration for storage is the flammability characteristic of the material.
+The most important consideration for storage is the flammability characteristic of the material.
 If the chemical is flammable, it should be stored in a flammable cabinet.
-(If the total for flammables exceeds the quantity limits in paragraph 2.D.3 below, they must be stored in a flammables cabinet.)
+If the total for flammables exceeds quantity limits (paragraph 2.D.3 below) they must be stored in a flammables cabinet.